Category: EasternLoop2016

 Montreal, Quebec

 While we are on our eastern state loop this year, we are taking the opportunity to explore a little bit of Canada.
 We took a day trip to Montreal.
-We’ve been in and out of Canada for the last year.
-We crossed that border six times while we made our way to and from Alaska.
-This time we were nervous.
-We don’t speak French.
+We’ve been in and out of Canada for the last year as we made our way to and from Alaska.
+This time we were nervous because we don’t speak French.
 Not even a little bit.
-Mr. Man can recognize some of it, but he’s still pretty useless as a translator.
+Charles is taking French and he can recognize some of the words, but overall, he’s still pretty useless as a translator.
 We armed ourselves with a map (the only one we could find was in…French) and we programmed our car’s GPS for all of our destinations (in order) the night before.
 We rely on our phones for information and directions more than we probably should so it was definitely a learning experience heading to a place where we wouldn’t have our security blanket.

 Our goal was to find and visit seven places.
 We managed to see them all!
 And we only got lost once…well, not really lost.
 We knew where we were, we just had to find our way through the maze of one way streets.